dfns/dfns-sdk-ts/examples/libs/polymesh/native-assets/README.md

 ## Explanation

-The program runs on Polymesh Testnet.
-To execute the code, you will need a testnet wallet containing some POLYX.
-The program is designed to retrieve a specific native assets given its ticker.
-If the asset doesn't exist we will create it and issue some tokens.
+The program runs on Polymesh Testnet using the DFNS Service Account Signing Manager.
+To execute the code, you will need testnet wallets containing some POLYX for transaction fees.
+The sender and receiver wallets must also be associated with unique Polymesh identities (DID's).
-Then, we demonstrate a simple native asset transfer between to DFNS wallet.
-Native assets transfer is a multi-step process:

-1) Create Venue
+The program is designed to retrieve a specific native asset by its ticker.
+If the asset doesn't exist, it will be created with an initial token supply.
+The script then demonstrates a simple native asset transfer between two custodial DFNS wallets that are both managed by the DFNS Service Account.

+### How it works

+1. **Initialize Signing Managers**: Creates `DfnsServiceAccountSigningManager` instances for both sender and receiver wallets
+2. **Asset Management**: Retrieves the specified asset or creates it if it doesn't exist (with initial supply of 100 tokens)
+3. **Transfer Process**: Executes a multi-step native asset transfer:
-2) Create Transfer Instruction in this venue
+   - Create Transfer Instruction with the specified amount
-3) Sender auto-approve (automatic)
-4) Receiver approve (can check the leg beforehand)
+   - Sender automatically affirms (as instruction creator)
+   - Receiver reviews and affirms the instruction

+### Sample Output

 ```shell
 > ts-node main.ts